Winter Hikes in Leadville CO That Will Take Your Breath Away

 • Tall pine trees which helped keep the wind down

-Timberline Trails is one of the best winter hikes in Colorado (Leadville) for beginners.
+*Timberline Trails is one of the best winter hikes in Colorado for snowshoes for beginners.
 The elevation is moderate.
-This can be a loop or out and back trail, giving you full control over how much mileage to conquer.

 Mileage: 11.6 miles Route: Loop Elevation Gain: Starts 9,900’ to 10,600’